Demonyms for the United States

-People from the United States of America are known as and refer to themselves as Americans.
-Different languages use different terms for citizens of the United States.
-All forms of English refer to US citizens as Americans, a term deriving from the United States of America, the country's official name.
-In the English context, it came to refer to inhabitants of British America, and then the United States.
-There is some linguistic ambiguity over this use due to the other senses of the word American, which can also refer to people from the Americas in general.
-Other languages, including French, Japanese, and Russian, use cognates of American to refer to people from the United States.
-In contrast, others, particularly, Spanish and Portuguese, primarily use terms derived from United States or North America.
+People from the United States of America are known as and refer to themselves as Americans, a term deriving from the United States of America, the country's official name.
+In English, it came to refer to inhabitants of British America, and then the United States.
+There is some linguistic ambiguity over this use because the word can also refer to people from the Americas in general.
+Some languages, including French, Japanese, and Russian, use cognates of American to refer to people from the United States.
+Others, particularly Spanish and Portuguese, primarily use terms derived from United States or North America.
 There are various other local and colloquial names for Americans.
-The name America came from the Italian navigator Amerigo Vespucci.
+The name America is the feminine form of Americus, the Latin first name of the Italian navigator Amerigo Vespucci.